Trevor Short

-Trevor Andrew Short is a fictional character from the BBC soap opera, EastEnders, played by Phil McDermott from 1 June 1989 to 1 March 1990.
+Trevor Short is a fictional character from the BBC soap opera EastEnders, played by Phil McDermott from 1 June 1989 to 1 March 1990.

 Trevor is the inseparable sidekick of Paul Priestly (Mark Thrippleton).
 He is a well-meaning individual but he is not blessed with much intelligence and he manages to mess up almost every job he is given.
 He has several crushes on the younger women of Walford, but despite his best efforts he never manages to find a girlfriend.